-KLEEMANN Hellas S.A. is active in the field of construction and design integrated marketing lift systems.
-It is one of the largest companies in this sector to the European and international market and produces more than 10,500 lift systems annually.
+KLEEMANN Hellas S.A. is active in the field of construction and design of integrated complete lift systems.
+It is one of the largest companies in this sector to the European and international market and its distribution network expands to more than 100 countries.

 Since 2012, KLEEMANN implements an environmental management system (EMS) for its facilities.
 This system has been certified according to ISO 14001 and covers the production unit (office facilities and factories) in the industrial area of Kilkis.
-The company also applies quality management system certified in accordance with ISO 9001 and implements principle eco-design products in accordance with ISO 14006.
+The company also applies quality management system certified in accordance with ISO 9001 and implements the principle of product eco-design in accordance with ISO 14006.

-The strategic objective for our company is the sustainable development in full harmonization with the environmental protection, resulting in environmentally superior products.
+The strategic objective for the company is the sustainable development in full harmonization with the environmental protection, resulting in environmentally superior products.
 That aim can be achieved by adhering to fundamental rules, criteria and mechanisms for environmental protection, pollution prevention and protection of human health.
 This ensures preservation of natural resources and the gradual restoration of the environment.
-Main goal is to redesign all of our products on the basis of eco-design process.
+The main goal is to redesign all of our products on the basis of eco-design process.
 The strategy is motivated by three factors: nature, society, economy.

-The largest lifts company in Greece presents the model of eco-design.
+The largest lift company in Greece presents the model of eco-design.
 The procedure of LCA in our products is constantly a growing part of research and development.
 This is the main and most important pillar of innovation on technological achievement.
 It is the most important step on achieving an integrated environmental approach on the products' design.